-The 2020 supplementary information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Office of the District Attorney, Eighteenth Judicial District's basic financial statements.
+The Schedule of General Operating Intergovernmental Revenue and Expenditures and the Schedule of Special Program Expenditures are also presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-We also have previously audited, in accordance with auditing standards generally accepted in the United States of America, the Office of the District Attorney, Eighteenth Judicial District's basic financial statements for the year ended December 31, 2019, which are not presented with the accompanying financial statements, and have issued our report thereon dated May 25, 2021, which contained unmodified opinions on the respective financial statements of the governmental activities and each major fund.
+We also have previously audited, in accordance with auditing standards generally accepted in the United States of America, the Office of the District Attorney, Eighteenth Judicial District's basic financial statements for the year ended December 31, 2020, which are not presented with the accompanying financial statements, and have issued our report thereon dated May 25, 2021, which contained unmodified opinions on the respective financial statements of the governmental activities and each major fund.
 That audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Office of the District Attorney, Eighteenth Judicial District's basic financial statements as a whole.
-The supplementary information listed in the table of contents for the year ended December 31, 2019 is presented for additional analysis and is not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2019 financial statements.
+The supplementary information listed in the table of contents for the year ended December 31, 2020 is presented for additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2020 financial statements.

 The information has been subjected to the auditing procedures applied in the audit of those basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the 2019 supplementary information is fairly stated in all material respects in relation to the basic financial statements from which it has been derived.
+In our opinion, the 2020 supplementary information is fairly stated in all material respects in relation to the basic financial statements from which it has been derived.